pierods/smac/README.md

 Performance on a 355k word dictionary on a modern computer is :

-* initialization time ~1.5 seconds
+* initialization time ~0.5 seconds
-* average completion time 0.05 ms (20k completions/sec)
+* average completion time 3.7 ms (270 completions/sec)
-* average nodes/words ratio is 2.7
+* average memory occupation/dictionary size ratio is 12

 Rune tables only store the offset of the rune ordinal, with respect to the lowest rune in the set of characters provided at initialization time and the word tree only stores the rune value, so to minimize the space used to store the input dictionary.